 Networking is an activity that has been going on for probably as long as businesses have existed, if not longer.
 Many partners in major firms or successful directors in companies have managed to forge a career around doing it successfully.
 For many people, in the early stages of their career, or those who are naturally more shy or introverted the mere idea of attending an event to meet new people sounds like one of the worst things they can imagine.

-It is perfectly natural to be apprehensive or even fearful of attending these events, whether an introvert or indeed an extrovert, and sometimes even the most proficient of networkers would rather be sat at home watching their favourite TV programme.
+It is perfectly natural to be apprehensive or even fearful of attending these events, whether an introvert or indeed an extrovert and sometimes even the most proficient of networkers would rather be sat at home watching their favourite TV programme.
 A lot of this feeling can be down to how the day at work has gone, after all however great your job and however much you enjoy it, you’ll still have off days.
 However, much like a trip to the gym or run you need to do, skipping the event you meant to attend becomes a habit, the wrong kind of habit, so instead build the right habits and attend the event however you are feeling.

-While social selling or networking definitely has a viable place in the current business world (when it is permitted again), it still does pay to network the old fashioned way.
+While social selling or networking definitely has a viable place in the current business world (when it is permitted again), it still does pay to network the old-fashioned way.

 Therefore, the next question is, what tips can I get to help me overcome my networking apprehensions?
 Hopefully, the 10 simple tips or reminders below will help you answer that question.

-10 tips to help you network professionally.
+10 tips to help you start networking professionally.

 1. Research events and pick the ones right for you.